-Level 3 equity securities amount to £138m (2023: £145m), of which the majority is made up of holdings of investment property vehicles and private investment funds.
+Level 3 equity securities amount to CA\$38m (2023: CA\$33m), of which the majority is made up of holdings of investment vehicles and private investment funds.
 They are valued at the proportion of the Company's holding of the Net Asset Value reported by the investment vehicles.
-Other equity securities are also included that are valued by a number of third party specialists using a range of techniques which depend on the maturity of the underlying investment but can also depend of the characteristics of individual investments.
-Primarily discounted cash flow models are utilised but for some early stage investments alternate valuation techniques are used such as earnings multiples and transaction values underpinned by analysis of milestone achievement and cash runway.